mlswg/mls-protocol/draft-ietf-mls-protocol.md

 * A private key (only within the member's direct path, see below)
 * A public key
-* An ordered list of node indices for "unmerged" leaves (see
+* An ordered list of leaf indices for "unmerged" leaves (see
   {{views}})
 * A credential (only for leaf nodes)
 * A hash of certain information about the node's parent, as of the last time the